View Details Explore Now →

 • Start Early: Begin researching insurance options well before completing the build.
 This allows ample time to gather necessary documentation and compare quotes from different providers.

-• Be Honest and Thorough: Disclose all modifications and customizations to the insurance company.
-Concealing information can invalidate the policy and lead to financial losses in the event of an accident.
+• Be Honest and Thorough: Disclose all modifications and customizations to the Insurance Company.
+Concealing information can invalidate the policy and lead to financial Losses in the event of an accident.

 • Document Everything: Keep detailed records of all expenses, modifications, and repairs.
 This documentation will be crucial for valuation and claim settlement purposes.
 Photos and videos of the build process can also be helpful.